Kairum-Labs/should/README.md

 // Field differences:
 //   └─ Name: "Jane" ≠ "John"
 //   └─ Age: 25 ≠ 30

+// Ensure values are NOT equal p3 := Person{Name: "John", Age: 30}
+should.NotBeEqual(t, p1, p3)
+// Output when values are equal:
+// Expected values to be different, but they are equal:
 ```

 ### Length and Type Assertions